UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

 ## 1. Executive Summary

-This strategy sets out how Software Engineering will use AI to improve delivery quality and developer productivity while maintaining security, IP and governance standards.
-Our pragmatic approach focuses on sanctioned developer tooling (GitHub Copilot), training and measurement to ensure benefits are realised safely and evenly across teams.
+This strategy sets out how Engineering will use AI to improve delivery quality and productivity while maintaining security, IP and governance standards.
+Our pragmatic approach focuses on sanctioned engineering tooling, including GitHub Copilot, alongside training and measurement to ensure benefits are realised safely and evenly across teams.

 Key outcomes: